sgabre/CrazyUncleLab/HowTo/BareMetalSystem-Tracy.md

 This message can be store on the "Special recovery Memory"

-# How to use a Max OS X for connecting through the Virtual COM Port with the Nucleo F401RE Board?
+# How to connect a Max OS X with the Nucleo F401RE Board through the Virtual COM Port ?

 You'll need to get a usb-serial adapter and then connect with a console cable.
 Adapters aren't very expensive.